PATrain: Equipment

 Trains operated in push-pull mode.
 A typical consist in the 1980s was three-four coaches, the last of which was fitted for cab control.
 Motive power was provided by a pair of refurbished EMD F7A diesel-electric locomotives.
 The trains were painted in a brown-and-orange scheme.
 PAT owned ten ex-Chesapeake and Ohio Railway (C&O) coaches, all originally built by Pullman-Standard.
 At times Budd Rail Diesel Cars were used instead.

-When service ended in 1989 the equipment was sold to the Connecticut Department of Transportation to bootstrap the new Shore Line East service.
+When service ended in 1989, the equipment was sold to the Connecticut Department of Transportation to bootstrap the new Shore Line East service.
 The equipment ran on Shore Line East until the late 1990s.
-Afterwards, the locomotives remained stored until being donated to the Galveston Railroad Museum in 2012.
+The locomotives remained stored until being donated to the Galveston Railroad Museum in 2012.

 Route

 Inbound PATrains originated at Versailles (1st & Wampler).
-They then used P&LE Liberty Boro Bridge to cross the Youghiogheny River to reach Port Vue-Liberty (along River Road).
+They then used the P&LE Liberty Boro Bridge to cross the Youghiogheny River to reach Port Vue-Liberty (along River Road).
 Departing Port Vue, trains turned east and crossed the Youghiogheny a second time via the P&LE McKeesport Bridge to reach McKeesport (Lysle Boulevard & Sinclair).
 Trains then followed the north bank of the Monongahela River, heading north-northwest toward Braddock (6th & Washington).
 Finally, trains continued running west along the river to reach the B&O's Grant Street Station in downtown Pittsburgh.
 Grant Street was a commuter-only station; all B&O's intercity traffic used the P&LE's station on the opposite side of the river (now Station Square).
 Trains made intermediate stops at Hazelwood and Glenwood as late as 1976.